larryhastings/big/README.md

   iterator with `next()` enough times, the iterator will yield that value.
     * If you use an iterator to prepend a new value, and nobody deletes that value, and you subsequently advance that iterator with `previous()` enough times, the iterator will yield that value.
+* When traversing the list with an iterator using `next()` and/or `previous()`, iterators will skip past `"special"` nodes, but they always stop at head and tail.
-* As a rule, actions on iterators that act on multiple nodes include the node they're pointing at.
+* Operations on iterators that act on multiple nodes tend to include the node they're pointing at.
 * iterator[0] *always* refers to the node the iterator is currently pointing at, even if it's a special node.
 If the index is non-zero, it skips over special nodes.
-* You can't ever insert a node *before* head.
-You can't ever insert a node *after* tail.
+* You can't ever insert a node *before* head, or *after* tail.
+You can't ever remove head or tail.
+* Any operation involving an empty range (start==stop) is a no-op and doesn't raise.

 </dd></dl>